 These conditions include incontinence, urinary tract infections and vaginal prolapse.
 We also treat many conditions that may occur during or after childbirth, including vaginal tearing and bladder leakage.

 Most women improve with nonsurgical approaches, including behavioral therapies and medications.

-Our specialists at the Women's Pelvic Medicine Center can help you lead a more comfortable and active life.
+Our specialists in urogynecology and reconstructive pelvic surgery can help you lead a more comfortable and active life.

 We lead the nation in training the next generation of pelvic reconstructive surgeons.
 Our physicians are involved in clinical trials and research and work side-by-side with highly skilled nurse practitioners, residents and fellows to give you the most innovative and high-caliber treatment options available.

 Women's Pelvic Medicine